Moksha Settings Panel

 - Object settings, such as settings for individual gadgets and windows.
 The dialog boxes for these are accessed by right-clicking the object and choosing the appropriate item from the context menu.

-This article is a beginners’ guide to the general settings.
-It lists the names of the dialog boxes: you need the name in order to open the dialog box with the Everything launcher (rather than via the more cumbersome menu system or Settings Panel).
-To Run Everything, click its gadget or press Alt+Esc or Ctrl+Alt+Space, then type the first few letters of the name.
+This article is a beginners’ guide to general Moksha Settings Panel.
+It lists the names of the dialog boxes: you need the name in order to open the dialog box with the Quick Launcher (rather than via the more cumbersome menu system or Settings Panel).
+To run Quick Launcher (historically called Everything Launcher), press WinKey + Space then type the first few letters of the settings dialog box you want to use.

 This article classifies the general settings dialog boxes as follows: